 The charity is dedicated to improving the quality of life for victims of sexual violence.

 Registered by the Charity Commission (Charity number 1194627) our purpose is: To advance the education of the public on the subject of rape as a criminal offence and the attitudes and false beliefs surrounding rape (otherwise known as ‘rape myths’) to reduce the prevalence of rape within society and to support victims of rape.
 To work within the judicial institutions to support efforts to reduce the diagnosis of PTSD in a complainant.
-To provide advocacy for victims who have been through the justice system, offering both practical and emotional support in the critical three months post-court case
+To provide advocacy for victims who have been through the justice system, offering both practical and emotional support in the critical three months post-court case.

 On 26th January 2023, the Office for National Statistics (ONS) released its latest crime figures, showing that sexual offences are at the highest level recorded.
 For complainants who can wait 2 years for their trial to go to court, the level of retraumatizing is high.

 Where are we with the changes promised after the government apology to victims within the Rape Review.
-While some green shots of positive change evidenced in the 2023 RAPE CRISIS report: The rape review two years on
+While some green shots of positive change evidenced in the 2023 RAPE CRISIS report: The rape review two years on.

 We aim to educate the public and those working with sexual violence victims on understanding offending behavior.
-The more you focus on these behaviours and tactics, the less you focus on victims.
+The more you focus on these behaviours and tactics, the less you focus on the victims.

 The 3 pillars: